i2-ctb/public_website/README.md

 When the site is built a `dist` folder will be created in the root of the repo.
 This folder will contain the output of the build pipeline.
 All of the HTML, CSS and JS files needed to run the site have been "complied" and written to this folder.
 When running the `npm start` command, the local webserver will point to this folder to allow for local browsing of the website.

-### Managing Pages
+## Managing Pages

 One of the advantages to using the 11ty tooling is the simplicity it uses in managing pages.

-All files with an `.html` extension in the `src/site` folder and all sub-folders will be compiled by the 11ty and placed in the output folder: `dist`.
+All files with an `.html` extension in the `src/site` folder and all sub-folders will be compiled by 11ty and placed in the output folder: `dist`.

 While these files have an `.html` extension, they are actually templates and support the full Nunjucks template syntax.
 This means they provide more functionality that a traditional `html` page.

 It is out of scope of this document to discuss templating in depth.
 Please refer to the 11ty documentation for detailed information regarding templating.

 https://www.11ty.dev/docs/templates/

 https://www.11ty.dev/docs/languages/nunjucks/

-However, here are a few basic concepts used in this project.
+However, the following sections describe some basic concepts used in this project.

-#### front-matter
+### front-matter

 Each template contains a section of "front-matter" that provides data about the page.
 The section is surrounded by `---` and follows the `YAML` syntax.
 Here is an example from the home page.